nationalarchives/tdr-terraform-github/README.md

 The "repository" secrets and variables correspond to the those common across the different TDR environments, these use the "mgmt" workspace

+## Repository Configuration

+The repository requires a set of repository secrets to be configured before it can be used.

+These need to be set up manually first as the GitHub actions for the repository will not run without them.

+### Repository secrets

+* `MANAGEMENT_ACCOUNT`: this value can be found in the TDR management account in the `/mgmt/management_account` SSM parameter
+* `SLACK_WEBHOOK`: this value can be found in the TDR management account in the `/mgmt/slack/webhook` SSM parameter
+* `WORKFLOW_PAT`: this value can be found in the TDR management account in the `/mgmt/workflow_pat` SSM parameter

 ## Getting Started

 ### Install Terraform locally